 The younger the puppy, the easier it will be to socialise.
 This is because, as puppies get older, they become more cautious when faced with new experiences.
 The early weeks are particularly important because a puppy will approach anything or anybody willingly and without fear.

-Puppies usually go to new homes from the age of about six to eight weeks.
+Puppies usually go to new homes from the age of about eight weeks old.
 This means the new owners should make a real effort to socialise the new puppy during their early time together.

 Well-socialised puppies up to the age of 12 weeks can become fearful again if kept in isolation.
 If owners continue to make an effort until the puppy is at least one year old, they will end up with an adult dog that is friendly and can be taken anywhere.